John Webster (orator): Oratorical style and technique

 A video of John speaking in Sydney's Domain can be found in the Youtube video, 'Webster's Domain'.

 Personal life

 Though he was married twice he had a number of gay relationships.

-Passing and legacy
+Death and legacy

 The late Reverend Ted Noffs, founder of the Wayside Chapel in Kings Cross, New South Wales claimed "Here at the Chapel, Webster has helped to make what we call the Family of Man a reality."
 The Uniting Church of Australia's Reverend Bill Crews, host of a free restaurant catering to the poor and indigent in Ashfield, New South Wales, made frequent visits to Webster's domicile in Webster's declining years.
 He remarked that "He (Webster) influenced so many people, taught us how to think in lots of ways...I think he thought he'd live forever" Webster died quietly at a secret retreat in Launceston, Tasmania shortly before his 96th birthday, leaving no immediate heirs.